-We have seen it play out time and time again.
-A client calls in with an amazing product that has all of the traits of a successful product launch.
-The product is unique and wanted, the brand packaging is creative, it is available online and the web site is ready for business.
-However, after exploring the details with the client, it appears that they are not as close to launch as they may have originally thought.
+We have seen it play out time and time again in the frozen order fulfillment industry.
+A client calls in with an amazing product with all the traits of a successful product launch.
+The product is unique with high demand, the brand packaging is creative, it is available online, and the website is ready to sell directly to consumers.
+However, after exploring the details with the client, they appear not as close to launch as they may have originally thought.

-There are many choices when it comes to packaging of temperature controlled fulfillment.
+There are many choices regarding the packaging of frozen order fulfillment.
 Packaging supply companies are continually improving the R-values of their products.
 The higher the R-value, the greater the insulating power.
-However, more or thicker insulation and higher R-value does not always mean they are better in your application.
+However, more or thicker insulation and higher R-value do not always mean they are better in your application.
 There are many types of insulated packaging to choose from.

 Here are some of the more commonly used:

 - Plastic foam

 - Vacuum insulated panels